antirez/freakwan/README.md

 * `!sp`, `!bw`, `!cr` to change the spreading, bandwidth and coding rate independently, if you wish.
 * `!pw` changes the TX power.
 Valid values are from 2 to 20 (dbms).
 Default is 17dbms.
 * `!ls` shows nodes around.
 This is the list of nodes that your node is able to *sense*, via HELLO messages.
+* `!ping [<text>]` sends a ping to test connectivity with nearby nodes.
+Only nodes within direct radio range will respond (unless in quiet mode).
+If no text is provided, defaults to "ping".
+Responses show the responder's nickname, original text, round-trip time (RTT), and bidirectional signal strength (outbound RSSI when they received your ping, inbound RSSI when you received their pong).
+This is a fire-and-forget operation, pings are never relayed.
+Works even in quiet mode (you can send pings, but won't reply to pings from others).
 * `!font big|small` will change between an 8x8 and a 5x7 (4x6 usable area) font.
 * `!image <image-file-name>` send an FCI image (see later about images).
 * `!last [<count>]` show the last messages received, taking them from the local storage of the device.